bharadwaj-nidumolu/Netflix-Azure-Project/README.md

 - **Reliable** → DLT ensures only clean, validated data flows into Gold
 - **Industry standard** → Medallion architecture (Bronze → Silver → Gold)

----

-## The Takeaway
-This project turns **messy raw Netflix data** into **business-ready insights** using an Azure-native design.

-It’s not just a demo — it’s a blueprint of how modern data engineering pipelines are actually built in enterprises.

-That’s why I chose this for my **portfolio and resume**.
-It’s simple enough to explain in an interview, but detailed enough to show that I know how to put the right building blocks together.